SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TooltipTemplateForConnector/README.md

 #Tooltip Template Sample

-This sample demonstrate how to add the formatted template content to the tooltip for the connectors.
+This sample demonstrates how to add the formatted template content to the tooltip for the connectors.